Frichetten/Frichetten/README.md

 ## Community Involvement
 I'm involved/participate with the security community in several ways.
 Here are just a few.
 * [fwd:cloudsec EU 2024](https://www.youtube.com/watch?v=f7AuDxlYCzE) - "Hidden Among the Clouds: A Look at Undocumented AWS APIs", a talk where I shared my research on finding thousands on undocumented AWS APIs.
+* [DEF CON 32](https://www.youtube.com/watch?v=oAriLYN-5HA) - I spoke on the main stage of DEF CON 32, sharing my research on exploiting AWS service vulnerabilities for intiail access.
+The talk was titled "Kicking in the Door to the Cloud: Exploiting Cloud Provider Vulnerabilities for Initial Access".
 * [fwd:cloudsec NA 2024](https://www.youtube.com/watch?v=SodD-AS7t-k) - I gave a talk titled "Trust Me Bro: Preexisting Trust is the New Initial Access Vector" at fwd:cloudsec NA 2024.
 * [Black Hat USA 2023](https://www.youtube.com/watch?v=YP2XNAbB_Nw) - I spoke on the main stage of Black Hat USA 2023 about my research into CloudTrail evasion.
 * [Cloud Security Podcast: How to Escape Clusters in a Managed Kubernetes Cluster?](https://podcasts.google.com/feed/aHR0cHM6Ly9hbmNob3IuZm0vcy8xMGZiOTkyOC9wb2RjYXN0L3Jzcw/episode/YzQ0ZmU4YzctMDJjOS00YzUyLTliMzctYjE2M2EwNGE5ZmM1?ep=14) - I was a guest on the [Cloud Security Podcast](https://www.cloudsecuritypodcast.tv/) talking about abusing managed Kubernetes clusters.